Local schemes#

 Warning

-The type JacobianMatrix<cfg> is a matrix of size output_field_size x input_field_type.
-However, if output_field_size = input_field_size = 1, it reduces to a scalar type (typically double).
+The type JacobianMatrix<cfg> is a matrix of size output_n_comp x input_field_type.
+However, if both output_field_type and input_field_type are scalar fields, it reduces to a scalar type (typically double).